Recycle for Dorset Service Policy

 Where additional capacity is no longer required due to a change in circumstances, e.g. a person is admitted to a nursing home, the DWP should be informed.

 If a resident presents additional recycling, paper and card should be kept dry and stored in the wheeled bin.
 Tins, cans and plastic bottles can be collected from an extra container or recycling box.
 Glass bottles and jars must be separated from other recycling materials when presented for collection.
 Glass must not be put in the wheeled bin, as it will contaminate the other materials.
-The DWP is unable to collect any large pieces of cardboard.
-Large cardboard boxes should be broken down and placed loosely in the recycling bin.
+The DWP is unable to collect any large pieces of cardboard and this should be taken directly to a Household Recycle Centre by the resident.
+If this is not possible large cardboard boxes should be broken down and placed loosely in the recycling bin.

-If a new resident moves into a household with a non-standard recycling bin they will be entitled to the standard service at no extra cost.
+If a new resident moves into a household with a smaller (non-standard) recycling bin they will be entitled to the standard service at no extra cost.

 If a householder requests to change from a smaller recycling bin to a standard sized container, and they originally requested a smaller recycling bin, then an administration and delivery fee will be levied to make this change.

 Inevitably there will be people within the community who require an enhanced level of service with the waste management process due to a number of conditions either on a permanent or temporary basis.
-It is essential that provision is made to assist such people.
+It is essential that provision is made to assist these residents.

-The Dorset Waste Partnership therefore offers an enhanced level of service in circumstances where the applicant is genuinely incapacitated either temporarily or permanently or has a physical disability which makes it difficult or impossible to present waste and recycling at the kerbside and either:
+The DWP therefore offers an enhanced level of service in circumstances where all members of the household are genuinely incapacitated either temporarily or permanently or has a physical disability which makes it difficult or impossible to present waste and recycling at the kerbside and either:

-- no family member or neighbour is available to help wheel the bin to the collection point.
+b) no family member, friend or neighbour is available to help wheel the bin to the collection point each week.

 As part of these arrangements the applicant will have to: